George Taylor Fulford: Life and family

 Born in Brockville, Canada West (now Ontario), to a family of United Empire Loyalist stock, he was the youngest son of Hiram Fulford and Martha Harris.

 In 1880, Fulford married Mary Wilder White (1856–1946), a socialite from Wisconsin, and had three children.
 Dorothy Marston (1881–1949), their eldest, married Arthur Charles Hardy, son of former Ontario Premier Arthur Sturgis Hardy, in 1901 in a ceremony at Fulford Place, the family estate.
 Martha Harris (1883–1910) died young, while giving birth.
 The long-awaited male heir arrived much later and after one near-fatal miscarriage, when Mary Fulford was 46 years of age.
 George Taylor II (1902–1987) was a politician himself (Member of the House of Commons of Canada) and owned Fulford Place until his death.

+Education

 Fulford went to business college in Belleville, Ontario, and apprenticed with his brother, William, who was a dispensing chemist in Brockville.
 He took over his brother’s modest apothecary in 1874 and eventually built on it to form a successful patent medicine company.

+Professionalism

 He was elected to the town council in 1879 and served as an alderman for 12 terms.
 He was involved with the Liberal Party of Canada and became a friend of Sir Wilfrid Laurier.
 He was appointed to the Canadian Senate in 1900 representing the senatorial division of Brockville, Ontario.
 He served until his death in 1905.

+Fulford served as a pall-bearer at the funeral of his close friend and railway magnate John Ryan on 24 March 1902; alongside fellow Ontario politicians William Henry Comstock, Sir John Morison Gibson, and G.P.
+Graham.